 The first thing I notice about this text is how seriously God is about the third commandment.
 It is easy to understand that God is serious about the first commandment.
 The Children of Israel were coming into a relationship that they had never experienced before.
 God was not saying that He wanted to be their favorite god or their most important god.
-Jehovah was saying that if He is not the only God in your life then there is no room for Him in your life at all.
+Jehovah was saying that if He is not Lord of all then He is not Lord at all.

 When God established the second commandment, He was saying that there is no way we can fully understand or comprehend Him.
 When we try to shrink God down to a size we can manage we are no longer serving the Creator, Sustainer, and Savior of the world.
 God is to big for us to try to get Him to a manageable size.
 If we can understand Him or manipulate Him then He is not the all powerful God that invited us into a relationship with him.

-I believe the reason that God is so sensitive about His name is because He knows our name represents three things:
+I believe the reason that God is so sensitive about His name is because our name represents three things:

-Authority – You name carries the weight of your knowledge, power, and understanding.
-For example, if Trista were to get a note saying that for the rest of the year all kindergarten classes will release at noon on Fridays and it was signed by Port Neches Mayor Glenn Johnson they are working right through noon.
-But if she get’s an email from Mark Pottier those babies are packing up to go home because names carry authority.
+Your name represents your Authority – You name carries the weight of your knowledge, power, and understanding.
+For example, if I got a note saying that for the rest of the year all Oxford City School classes will release at noon on Fridays and it was signed by the Oxford Park Director Don Hudson, Rylan better be in class at 1:00.
+But if I get an email from the superintendent Dr. Goodwin, then he can pack his books up at 11:55, because names carry authority.

 God doesn’t want His name misused because when it’s mentioned He wants people to immediately think of all that He is, He wants people to think of His loving nature, His power, His holiness, righteousness, and His willingness to forgive.
 God doesn’t want people to hear His name and immediately think bad things about Him.
 God doesn’t want people to get the idea from us that He’s in the condemning business when He’s in the saving business.
 God especially doesn’t want people rejecting Him because others have given Him a bad name.